KJJK-FM

 KJJK-FM (96.5 MHz, "KJ Country") is a radio station broadcasting a country music format serving Fergus Falls, Minnesota.
 The station is owned by Leighton Broadcasting, through licensee Leighton Radio Holdings, Inc.

+The station first signed on the air in 1982.
+The station airs a Country music format, branded as "KJ Country 96.5 FM."

+The station features local on-air talent during the day, including the Kelly Jordan Show in the morning and Brook Stephens.

-The studios and offices are west of downtown Fergus Falls, at 728 Western Avenue North, near I94.
+The studios and offices are west of downtown Fergus Falls, at 728 Western Avenue North, near I-94.
 It shares a transmitter site with KJJK (AM), southeast of Fergus Falls, near Wall Lake.